-Ten strangers: a family of three, a limo driver, a film star, a call girl, a police officer, a convict and a troubled newlywed couple, get stranded at a remote motel in Nevada desert on a stormy night.
-Each of them have dark secrets to hide.
-When gruesome murders begin to take place at the motel, and the newcomers are killed one by one in a sinister fashion, they soon realise that their encounter is less coincidental than they may have originally thought.
-In the background to these events, there is also a post-conviction death penalty meeting taking place, the centre of which is a man called Malcolm Rivers, a mentally disturbed serial killer.
-Although at first the movie may appear confusing, all the movie events inevitably lead to a logical, well thought-out, and a fascinating finale.
+Ten strangers: a family of three, a limo driver, a film star, a call girl, a police officer, a convict and a troubled newly-wed couple, get stranded at a remote motel in the Nevada desert on a stormy night.
+Each of them has a dark secret to hide.
+When gruesome murders begin to take place at the motel, and the newcomers are killed one by one in a sinister fashion, they soon realise that their encounter is less coincidental than they might have originally assumed.
+In the background to these events, there is also a post-conviction death penalty meeting taking place, the centre of which is a man called Malcolm Rivers, a mentally-disturbed serial killer.
+Although at first the movie may appear confusing, all the movie events inevitably lead to a logical, well thought-out and fascinating finale.

-As a “single location” movie, ‘Identity’ is superb.
+As a “single-location” movie, ‘Identity’ is superb.
 Recently, a number of films have been made in that style, most notably Polanski’s ‘Carnage’ (2011) and Cortes’s ‘Buried’ (2010).
 James Mangold stated that he directed a film about “a group of strangers who find themselves trapped within a single locale and forced to confront some kind of a dark secret”.
-That statement sums up the movie perfectly.
+This statement sums-up the movie perfectly.
 Since ‘Devil’ (2010)’s release, ‘Identity’ is also probably best compared to that movie.
-‘Identity’ seems to be more intelligent and complex than ‘Devil’ because the movie is not based on supernatural explanations, and ‘Identity’s intelligent plot is far more intriguing.
-However, ‘Devil’s ending may seem to be more unexpected than that in ‘Identity’, and can be even compared to the ending found in ‘The Sixth’s Sense’ (1999).
+‘Identity’ seems to be more intelligent and complex than ‘Devil’, because the movie is not based on supernatural explanations, and ‘Identity’s intelligent plot is far more intriguing.
+However, ‘Devil’s ending is more unexpected than that found in ‘Identity’, and can even be compared to the ending found in ‘The Sixth’s Sense’ (1999).

 ‘Identity’ provides an interesting insight into one of the most misunderstood of all mental illnesses: multiple personality disorder.
-This rare condition is diagnosed when a person’s mind develops other personalities and they can be of different sex, race, age, intelligence and social background, but also may have a different heart rate, body temperature and obviously handwritings and opinions from a host or main personality.
-Usually the disorder develops as a result of some extreme traumatic event(s) happening in the past, and the personalities emerge as a defence mechanism to protect a person’s psyche from having to deal with these horrific events and unpleasant memories.
+This rare condition is diagnosed when a person’s mind develops other personalities, and they can be of different sex, race, intelligence and social background, but also may have a different heart-rate, body temperature and, obviously, hand-writings and opinions from that of the “host”/main personality.
+Usually the disorder develops as a result of some extremely traumatic event(s) happening in the past, and personalities emerge as a “defence” mechanism to protect a person’s psyche from having to deal with these horrific events and unpleasant memories.
 As it is such a fascinating topic, there have been many films dealing with this mental disorder, such as ‘The Three Faces of Eve’ (1957), ‘Primal Fear’ (1996) and ‘Fight Club’ (1999).
 However, ‘Identity’, arguably, goes further than these films in showing the capabilities and consequences of someone living with such an illness.
-For example, the movie portrays the versatility of the disorder and displays very accurately the disorder as a condition – each of the personalities usually believe that they have this rich life, containing the past, present, but also filled with feelings, emotions and plans completely different from the main personality.
+For example, the movie portrays the versatility of the disorder, and displays accurately the disorder as a condition – each of the personalities usually believe that they have this rich, fully-fledged life, containing the past, present, but also filled with feelings, emotions and plans, which may be completely different from the main personality.
 This is, in fact, the main premise of ‘Identity’.

-Overall, ‘Identity‘ is just a brilliant, gripping suspense thriller, that is a real brain teaser, being both claustrophobic and beautifully haunting.
+Overall, ‘Identity‘ is a brilliant, gripping, suspenseful thriller; a real brain-teaser, which is both deliciously claustrophobic and beautifully haunting.
 9/10

 For my list of top 20 most intelligent and thought-provoking films, see here.